afternoon2/webgpu-clip/README.md

 This repository contains 2 utility classes, one for clipping lines (2-points long arrays), which is useful for fast shape filling with color.
 The second one is for complex polylines, such as patterns that intersect given shape.

 **Both utilities are not fully tested and might produce incorrect results**

+Edge cases like curved (spirals) or really complex polygons with hundreds of edges are not well handled yet.

 ### Line clipping